Gary Born: Scholarship

 Born has also written on international litigation.
-His commentary and materials on International Civil Litigation in United States Courts is in its fifth edition.
-The work is a reference work on international litigation and is credited with having created the field in the United States: "[w]hen the first edition appeared, it broke new ground...[It was the] first case book on transnational litigation in the United States, and the first reference work in this area with its level of analytical depth and breadth of coverage."
-International Civil Litigation is frequently relied upon by US judicial decisions, including the US Supreme Court and various Courts of Appeals.
+His commentary and materials on International Civil Litigation in United States Courts is in its seventh edition.
+The work is a reference work on international litigation and was the foundational text on the field in the United States: International Civil Litigation is frequently relied upon by US judicial decisions, including the US Supreme Court and various Courts of Appeals.

 Born has also authored casebooks on international arbitration (including International Arbitration: Cases and Materials (Aspen 2010) and International Commercial Arbitration: Commentary and Materials (Kluwer 2001)) and works on international dispute resolution (including International Arbitration and Forum Selection Agreements: Drafting and Enforcing (Kluwer 4th ed.
 2013) and International Arbitration: Law and Practice (Kluwer 2012)).

 Born's treatise International Commercial Arbitration was awarded the American Society of International Law's Certificate of Merit for 2010 and was voted the 2009 "IDR-Related Book of the Year" by the Oil-Gas-Energy-Mining-Infrastructure Dispute Management (OGEMID) network.
 Born again received the OGEMID "Book of the Year" award in 2010 for his International Arbitration and Forum Selection Agreements: Drafting and Enforcing.
+He also received the Smit-Lowenfeld Prize of the International Arbitration Club of New York.